Close Alert Banner

 • Down Syndrome or Trisomy 21

-• severe congenital airway anomalies impairing the clearing of respiratory secretions
+• Severe congenital airway anomalies impairing the clearing of respiratory secretions

 If you are unsure whether your child is eligible, contact us to discuss eligibility criteria.